openEOPlatform/documentation/usecases/vessel-detection/index.md

 In this notebook we will learn how to apply adaptive thresholding to SENTINEL1_GRD data within OpenEO Platform.
 We will then take a look at our results against vessel location data from the Maritime Traffic Agency over the Adriatic.
 We will be using the the openeo-python-client to prepare our process graph, and a Plotly Dash dashboard to interact with our results.

-### Recap

-We've been through a number of iterations to arrive at this process graph.

-1. Recieved an initial implementation from Planetek, which we packaged and released as a custom function, "vessel_detection".
-2. Porting to Xarray.
-This resulted in a single function called "adaptive_thresholding", that removed the dependency to the ellipsoid corrected SENTINEL1_GRD imagery.
-3. Porting to existing OpenEO processes.
-This addresses the feedback from the previous review, i.e. the implementation should be reproducable for this use case.

-These iteration steps roughly describe the process of how we can go about onboarding new processes into the OpenEO Platform.

-Initial Implementation > Containerise > Reduce Dependencies > Xarray > OpenEO

 ### Adaptive Thresholding in Xarray

 After investigating the code initially provided by Planetek, we arrived at this xarray implementation of adaptive thresholding.